-The agreements we entered into with Fortress in connection with the separation include a Management Services Agreement, or MSA, and the Founders Agreement.
+The agreements we entered into with Fortress in connection with the separation include an MSA and the Founders Agreement.
 While we believe the terms of these agreements are reasonable, they might not reflect terms that would have resulted from arm's-length negotiations between unaffiliated third parties.
 The terms of the agreements relate to, among other things, payment of a royalty on product sales and the provision of employment and transition services.
 We might have received better terms from third parties because, among other things, third parties might have competed with each other to win our business.

-The Chairman of our Board of Directors is also the Executive Chairman, President and Chief Executive Officer of TG Therapeutics, Inc. ("TGTX"), with whom we have a collaboration agreement, an option agreement and a sublicense agreement, and as a result during the term of these agreements certain conflicts of interest may arise which will require the attention of our officers and independent directors who are unaffiliated with TGTX.
+Our Executive Chairman is also the Executive Chairman, Interim President and Chief Executive Officer of TG Therapeutics, Inc. ("TGTX"), with whom we have a Collaboration Agreement, and as a result during the term of that agreement certain conflicts of interest may arise which will require the attention of our officers and independent directors who are unaffiliated with TGTX.

-In connection with our license agreement with Dana-Farber, we entered into a collaboration agreement with TGTX to develop and commercialize the anti-PD-L1 and anti-GITR antibody research programs in the field of hematological malignancies.
-Michael S. Weiss, our Chairman of the Board of Directors, is also the Executive Chairman, President and Chief Executive Officer of TGTX.
+In connection with our license agreement with Dana-Farber, we entered into a collaboration agreement with TGTX to develop and commercialize the Anti-PD-L1 and Anti-GITR antibody research programs in the field of hematological malignancies.
+Michael S. Weiss, our Executive Chairman, is also the Executive Chairman, Interim President and Chief Executive Officer of TGTX.
 As such, as the collaboration agreement proceeds, certain conflicts of interest may arise between us and TGTX.
 Those conflicts will have to be resolved by our officers and directors who are unaffiliated with TGTX, and also by officers and directors of TGTX who are unaffiliated with us.
 This may lead to less than desirable complications and costs to both companies, which could harm our results of operations.